Through the Contact Us forms on the Bell website, we get all kinds of inquiries about fuel problems and engines from the general public.

 Some engines have issues where the camshaft lobes will wear down and prevent the valve from opening, which can also be the cause of the misfire.
 At this point, a good mechanic will be able to take the problem on and fix it.
 It may not be a cheap fix, however.

 Rough idle caused by a vacuum leak

-Vacuum leaks can also be caused by leaking intake manifold gaskets, vacuum brake boosters or vacuum supply tanks.
+Vacuum leaks can also be caused by leaking intake manifold gaskets, vacuum brake boosters, or vacuum supply tanks.
 How can you tell if the problem is caused by a vacuum leak?
-When driving a vehicle with a small vacuum leak, you will notice that everything feels normal at higher speed or RPM, but runs rough when the engine is at an idle.
+When driving a vehicle with a small vacuum leak, you will notice that everything feels normal at higher speed or RPM but runs rough when the engine is idling.
 The engine could seem to rev up and down on its own at idle, but it’s more likely that it will simply rev up abnormally and stay there at idle.
 Either way, that’s a big indicator of a vacuum leak.

 A mechanic will seek to get confirmation of a vacuum leak by looking for a lean code set in the engine computer.
 This makes sense because a leak in a vacuum hose means more oxygen is entering the system than is needed.
 That results in a lean reading – not enough fuel, too much air.
 The engine can’t run properly if the air/fuel mixture isn’t right.

 Once a mechanic has narrowed down the problem caused by a vacuum leak, they will want to determine where the leak is located at.
 It would be helpful if you could pinpoint it yourself.
 Who knows, you may be able to fix it at that point.
 When attempting to diagnose the source of the leak, the first thing you do is to listen for a hissing sound in the engine compartment.